ripienaar/free-for-dev/README.md

 ## Payment / Billing Integration

  * https://www.braintreepayments.com - Credit Card, Paypal, Venmo, Bitcoin, Apple Pay (, ...) integration.
 Single and Recurrent Payments.
 First $50 are free of charge.
+ * http://taxratesapi.avalara.com/ - Get the right sales tax rates to charge for the close to 10,000 sales tax jurisdictions in the USA.
+Free REST API.
+Registration required.

 ## Other Packs